Blinken questions China peace push over Russia help

 The top US diplomat said that China has provided 70 percent of machine tools and 90 percent of microelectronics needed by Russia for military production that includes rockets and armored vehicles.

+Wang told Blinken during the meeting that China’s position on the Ukraine conflict was “open and aboveboard, always advocating for peace and dialogue, and working towards a political solution”, Beijing’s foreign ministry said in a statement on Saturday.

+“The US should stop smearing and sanctioning China and refrain from using the issue to create divisions and provoke bloc confrontations,” Wang added.

-China counters that it has not directly provided weapons to Russia and draws a contrast with the United States, which has shipped billions of dollars in weapons to Ukraine since the 2022 invasion by Russia.
+China says it has not directly provided weapons to Russia and draws a contrast with the United States, which has shipped billions of dollars in weapons to Ukraine since the 2022 invasion by Russia.

-Wang told a Security Council session on Tuesday that China “is not a creator of the Ukraine crisis, nor are we a party to it.
+Wang told a Security Council session on Tuesday that China was “not a creator of the Ukraine crisis, nor are we a party to it.
 China has all along stood on the side of peace.”

 – Keeping up peace push –